 Methodologies Description Master Session In the TEMA platform, at disposal of the students, there will be information on the teaching sessions. a) the specific aims pursued in each subject will be analysed, indicating needs and possible applications. b) the way to reach the aims will be shown.
 Those aspects result more problematic or difficult will be treated in more detail and distinct examples will be solved. c) Diferent bibliographic references will be proposed.
-Teaching and/or informatives events Activities to the students to be presented in oral and/or written formd will be proposed.
 Seminars a) exercises and problems that will be previously at disposal of the students in the page web will be solved. b) Doubts and concepts of difficult understanding will be clarified. c) Problems of the bulletins that student have to solve by themselves may be proposed.

-Personalized attention
+Personalized attention Methodologies Description Seminars Bulletins of questions and problems to be solved by the students will be proposed, and in case of neccessity, students may attend to personal tutories to clarify concepts and help them with their resolutions.
+Master Session Concepts related with the master session will be asked to the students.
+In case to need it students may attend to personal tutories to clarify concepts and help them with their resolutions.
+Tests Description Short answer tests Questions will be asked to the students and in case to need it, students may attend to personal tutories to clarify concepts and help them with the resolutions.

-Methodologies Description Seminars Bulletins of questions and problems to be solved by the students will be proposed, and in case of neccessity, students may attend to personal tutories to clarify concepts and help them with their resolutions.
-Teaching and/or informatives events It will be facilitated and promoted the assistance to events that org informative videos will projected.
-There will be colloquia with the s events will be discussed and also students can be requested to wri questions on the matter. tudents in wh ich the se Assessment Description Qualification ing and ng Results Teaching and/or informatives events Realisation of exercises or works directed of individual form or in group and/or public exhibition (if it proceeds) in the seminars 5 C23 D1 D5 D8 D12 D14 Seminars Realisation of exercises of individual form or in group and/or public exhibition (if it proceeds) in the seminars.
-10 C23 D1 D4 D5 D6 D7 D9 D12 D14 Short answer tests 1^a announcement. a) Three proofs written.
-These proofs will eliminate matter until the 2^a announcement. b) In June a final examination to recover the matter or to raise qualifications will be done.
-35 C23 D1 D3 D6 D7 D9 D12 D14 Troubleshooting and / or exercises 1^a announcement: a) Three written proofs.
-These proofs will eliminate matter until the 2^a announcement. b) In June a final examination to recover the matter or to raise qualifications will be done.
-50 C23 D14 D1 D3 D6 D7 D9 D12 D14
+Assessment Description Qualification ing and ng Results Master Session Answers to concepts seen in the master session 0 Seminars Realisation of exercises of individual form or in group and assistance 10 C23 D1 D4 D5 D6 D7 D9 D12 D14 Short answer tests 1a announcement. a) Three short written proofs (will eliminate matter until the 2a announcement). b) In June a final examination to recover the matter or to raise qualifications will be done in a complete examination.
+30 C23 D1 D3 D6 D7 D9 D12 Troubleshooting and / or exercises 1a announcement: a) Three short written proofs (will eliminate matter until the 2a announcement). b) In June a final examination to recover the matter or to raise qualifications will be done.
+60 C23 D1 D3 D6 D7 D9 D12 D14